cut-dicl/octopus/README.md

 - ProtocolBuffer 2.5.0
 - CMake 3.6.0

-Detailed instructions on how to install the prerequisites and build the source code can be found under the folder `instructions`.
+Detailed instructions on how to install the prerequisites and build the source code can be found under the folder [instructions](instructions).

 ### Configuration
 You can configure and run OctopusFS and Trident by configuring and running the modified HDFS, Hadoop, and Spark found in this repository.
-Detailed instructions can be found under the folder `instructions`.
-In addition, sample configurations for pseudo-distributed and real cluster deployments can be found under the folder `sample-confs`.
+Detailed instructions can be found under the folder [instructions](instructions).
+In addition, sample configurations for pseudo-distributed and real cluster deployments can be found under the folder [sample-confs](sample-confs).

 Below, we highlight some of the key configurations to use in `hdfs-site.xml` for enabling the unique features offered by OctopusFS.
 You can specify the storage device type of each local directory for storing data on the DataNodes with the following configuration: